 A study of the historical, philosophical and social perspectives of early care and education.
 Emphasis will be on modern development and trends, along with an understanding of the organization and composition of early childhood education settings, which include curriculum materials, learning environments and equipment.
 This course will involve 10 hours of field observation and participation in a preschool setting.
+This is a "D" course.

-CREATIVE ART EXPERIENCES FOR CHILDREN (Formerly ECE 103)
+ECE103 3 credits CREATIVE ART EXPERIENCES FOR CHILDREN